ricardo-ch/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Avoid

 * Descriptive prefixes or Hungarian notation such as `sp_` or `tbl`.
+* Abbreviations in folder or filenames, other than DIM in table names.
 * Plurals—use the more natural collective term where possible instead.
 For example `staff` instead of `employees` or `people` instead of `individuals`.
 * Quoted identifiers